chirs/arena/README.md

 `$ client/checkers.py alexandre-1225B 1060`

 ### Wish List
-* Add history and logs to state so that clients can do postmortem of games
 * Improve initial "handshake" with client, specifying the game played, player number, time limit for move, etc...
 * Fix doctests in checkers.py
 * Add time periods players have to submit their move within